Diagram Of A Composite Cell

 3. Nucleus: The Control Center

 The nucleus, a prominent organelle in eukaryotic cells, is often depicted as a large, centrally located sphere in composite cell diagrams.
-It contains the cell's genetic material, DNA, organized into chromosomes.
-The nucleus regulates gene expression, controlling which proteins are synthesized and when.
-The nuclear envelope, a double membrane, surrounds the nucleus, regulating the transport of molecules between the nucleus and cytoplasm.
+And it contains the cell's genetic material, DNA, organized into chromosomes.
+Which means the nucleus regulates gene expression, controlling which proteins are synthesized and when.
+In practice, the nuclear envelope, a double membrane, surrounds the nucleus, regulating the transport of molecules between the nucleus and cytoplasm.
 Inside the nucleus, the nucleolus is responsible for ribosome synthesis.

 • Functions: